 Additionally, evil spirits, according to rabbinic teaching, can be either male or female (Scripture teaches that all spirits, including God, are sexless).
 Instead of their number being fixed it is taught they were allowed to greatly multiply through male spirits procreating with Eve and female spirits reproducing themselves through Adam before the birth of Seth (Genesis 5:3).

 Concerning the vast number of disobedient spirits taught by the Rabbis, the Catholic Encyclopedia states, "One characteristic of Jewish demonology was the amazing multitude of the demons.
 According to all accounts every man has thousands of them at his side.
-The air is full of them, and, since they were the causes of various diseases, it was well that men should keep some guard on their mouths . . ." (article on Demonology)
+The air is full of them, and, since they were the causes of various diseases, it was well that men should keep some guard on their mouths . . ." (article on Demonology).

-Two broad categories of demons exist based on the level of freedom they have to carry out their evil desires.
+Demons can also be referenced as spirits that are evil (Judges 9:23), lying (1Kings 22:22 - 23), perverse (Isaiah 19:14), unclean (Zechariah 13:2) or familiar (Leviticus 20:6).
+Two broad categories of these beings exist based on the level of freedom they have to carry out their evil desires.
 The first are those who have been given a measured amount of freedom to deceive, possess and bring trials to humans (Ephesians 6:11 - 12).
 The devil and at least some fallen angels are in this first category.